true-happiness/true-happiness.github.io/_posts/2016-05-21-how-to-know-oneself.markdown

 ---
 layout:     post
-title:      "How to Meditate?"
+title:      "How to Know Oneself?"
-subtitle:   "Meditation is simply knowing oneself."
+subtitle:   "Practice of Mindfulness"
 date:       2016-05-21 12:00:00
 author:     "Supakorn Laohasongkram"
 tags: ['practice-of-true-happiness']
 ---
-<h2 class="text-center">Meditation is simply to know.</h2>
+<h2 class="text-center">We Meditate.</h2>

+Meditation is simply to know.
 "Know" in this sense is not knowing in our thoughts or knowing from reading, listening, or thinking but knowing as in <em>to experience, be aware of, or be mindful of.</em>

 <strong>What do we know in meditation?</strong>